Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 ## Set up path tracing

 Path tracing shares the general requirements and setup as other ray tracing effects, so for information on hardware requirements and set up, see [getting started with ray tracing](Ray-Tracing-Getting-Started.html).
-The only difference is that you need to set the [Ray Tracing Tier](Ray-Tracing-Getting-Started.html#TierTable) to 3.
+Note that you need to set the [Ray Tracing Tier](Ray-Tracing-Getting-Started.html#TierTable) to 2.
 You must carry out this setup before you can add path tracing to your Scene.

 ## Add path tracing to your Scene